RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 Nebraska's reporting statute contains another quirk.
-It lists those who must report: physician, medical institution, nurse, etc. and then adds OR ANY OTHER PERSON?
+It lists those who must report: physician, medical institution, nurse, etc. and then adds *or any other person?*

 Huh?
 It's like an animal cruelty statute that says:
 Geese, giraffes, wolverines or any other animal.
 I mean, why do that?
 If I'm a lawyer with a client who says,
-"Don't you DARE tell anybody about the child abuse I committed," I doubt that this reporting statute silently overrules both your duty to keep your client's confidences and the attorney-client privilege at once.
+"Don't you dare tell anybody about the child abuse I committed," I doubt that this reporting statute silently overrules both your duty to keep your client's confidences and the attorney-client privilege at once.